 - A step in legitimising Palestinian national aspirations would be an endorsement for Palestinian political leadership’s commitment to diplomacy, rather than violence.
 It would lend support to the achievement Palestinian self-determination through diplomacy and undermine tactics of armed resistance.

 - The toll of the security and military budget on Israel contributes to the growing deterioration of socio-economic conditions for Israeli citizenry, and the occupation further damages the economy and the increasing success of the global BDS campaigns.

+Given mass global support for the creation of Palestinian statehood, at this point the question has become not why Australia should recognise Palestine, but why it hasn’t done so already.
 Australia’s no vote lends support to an Israeli State that continues to infringe UN resolutions and is driven by policies that result in countless human rights violations.

-Israel has alienated itself more and more, not just in the eyes of the international community, but its actions result in with growing condemnation from within Jewish communities
+Israel has alienated itself more and more, not just in the eyes of the international community, but its actions result in with growing condemnation from within Jewish communities.

 Why should the ALP take a stronger stance?